HOW TO MASTER CONTENT MARKETING IN BORING INDUSTRIES

 People today don’t want to hear about how awesome you are.
 They don’t want you to try to impress them with your long list of impressive clients or high-end partners (they see right through that junk!)
 And they certainly don’t want to hear your tired old sales pitches.

 What do they want?
-A real, genuine person that they can relate to!
+A natural, genuine person that they can relate to!
 They want to feel like you’re the best friend they never knew they needed.
 You know all about them, you understand their problems, and you anticipate what they need before they do.

 Even better?
-You speak like a real person, you admit your mistakes, you’re even a little bit funny.
+You speak like a natural person, you admit your mistakes, you’re even a little bit funny.
 Never be afraid to crack a joke or use colloquial language!
 After all: This is just content marketing, not finishing school.

 Keep things interesting